-- □ LS List the names of one, several, or all files in one or more directories.
+D LS List the names of one, several, or all files in one or more directories.
 Alphabetic or temporal sorting, up or down.
-Optional information: size, owner, group, date last modified, date last accessed, permissions, i-node number. □ FILE Try to determine what kind of information is in a file by consulting the file systematical sectors. - □ FILE Try to determine what kind of information is in a file by consulting the file system index and by reading the file itself. - DATE Print today's date and time.
-Has considerable knowledge of calendric and horological peculiarities.
-May set UNIX's idea of date and time. - \\\\\ - □ DF Report amount of free space on file system devices. - DU Print a summary of total space occupied by all files in a hierarchy. - □ QUOT Print summary of file space usage by user id. - □ WHO Tell who's on the system.
-List of presently logged in users, ports and times on.
-Optional history of all logins and logouts. - □ PS Report on active processes. - $\bigcirc$ List your own or everybody's processes. - - Optional status information: state and scheduling info, priority, attached terminal, what it's waiting for, size. - □ IOSTAT Print statistics about system I/O activity. - □ TTY Print name of your terminal. - □ PWD Print name of your working directory.
+Optional information: size, owner, group, date last modified, date last accessed, permissions, i-node number. - FILE Try to determine what kind of information is in a file by consulting the file sys- tem index and by reading the file itself.
+DATE Print today's date and time.
+Has considerable knowledge of calendric and horo- logical peculiarities.
+O May set UNIX's idea of date and time. 🗆 DF Report amount of free space on file system devices.
+Print a summary of total space occupied by all files in a hierarchy.
+C QUOT Print summary of file space usage by user id. u who Tell who's on the system.
+O List of presently logged in users, ports and times on.
+O Optional history of all logins and logouts. □ PS Report on active processes.
+O List your own or everybody's processes.
+O Tell what commands are being executed.
+O Optional status information: state and scheduling info, priority, attached terminal, what it's waiting for, size.
+IOSTAT Print statistics about system I/O activity.
+Print name of your terminal.
+D PWD Print name of your working directory.
 1.8.
-Backup and Maintenance

-- □ MOUNT Attach a device containing a file system to the tree of directories.
-Protects against nonsense arrangements. - □ UMOUNT Remove the file system contained on a device from the tree of directories.
-Protects against removing a busy device. - □ MKFS Make a new file system on a device. - □ MKNOD Make an i-node (file system entry) for a special file.
+Backup and Maintenance D MOUNT Attach a device containing a file system to the tree of directories.
+Protects against nonsense arrangements.
+Remove the file system contained on a device from the tree of directories.
+Protects against removing a busy device. o MKFS Make a new file system on a device.
+Make an i-node (file system entry) for a special file.
 Special files are physical devices, virtual devices, physical memory, etc.